 - Taking off without twisting the throttle enough.

-- Holding the front brake to reduce the speed while making a turn which can result in a fall.
+- Holding the front brake reduces the speed while making a turn which can result in a fall.

 - Squeezing the clutch before pressing the brake which makes the motorbike unstable.

-- Forgetting to lean enough sideways when maneuvering with low speed.
+- Forgetting to lean enough sideways when manoeuvring with low speed.

 - Figuring out that “neutral” is between the first and the second gear.

-The exam was separated in two parts – the first, conducted in a special testing area and the second in urban conditions with real street traffic, where the examiner gives you commands trough your Bluetooth device.
+The exam was separated into two parts – the first was conducted in a particular testing area, and the second was in urban conditions with real street traffic.
+The examiner gives you commands through your Bluetooth device.

 The part where we had to show our technical skills was a piece of cake.
-I covered the criteria and even went through the obstacles with a speed higher than satisfactory.
-I performed all the maneuvers flawlessly and scored 10/10.
-I feel like I did better than the other participants but eventually we all went trough.
+I covered the criteria and even went through the obstacles with speed higher than satisfactory.
+I performed all the manoeuvres flawlessly and scored 10/10.
+I feel like I did better than the other participants, but eventually, we all went through.

-Before the second part have started my examiner felt very tense, annoyed and loud.
-May be because it was ~40°C outside and he couldn’t wait to go home.
-Sadly 30 seconds after I jumped onto that bike for the second part of the test the examiner decided that the examination was over.
-He instructed me to park the motorbike on the side of the road with this ending the exam.
-Here’s the situation where he decided to end the exam giving me a negative grade:
+Before the second part has started, my examiner felt very tense, annoyed and loud.
+Maybe because it was ~40°C outside and he couldn’t wait to go home.
+Sadly 30 seconds after I jumped onto that bike for the second part of the test, the examiner decided that the examination was over.
+He instructed me to park the motorbike on the side of the road this ending the exam.
+Here’s the situation where he decided to complete the exam giving me a negative grade:

-The picture is illustrative but I’m trying to be as accurate as possible.
-Before I hopped to the motorbike it was parked exactly where it is right now on the picture.
-I chose to stay in my lane and continue straight base on these factors:
+The picture is illustrative, but I’m trying to be as accurate as possible.
+Before I hopped to the motorbike, it was parked exactly where it is right now in the picture.
+I chose to stay in my lane and continue straight based on these factors:

-2. Even with a full left turn of the steering wheel (based on my judgment for the situation) it was impossible to lane switch without crossing the two white lines on the road.
+2. Even with a complete left turn of the steering wheel (based on my judgment for the situation), it was impossible to lane switch without crossing the two white lines on the road.

 3. Road signs and road markings.

-4. The examiner vehicle was parked exactly 1 meter behind me leaving me without enough room for other maneuvers.
+4. The examiner vehicle was parked exactly 1 meter behind me, leaving me without enough room for other manoeuvres.

 So what should I’ve done to solve this tricky situation?

-The right thing was to follow the green arrow and cross the double line on the left that’s normally supposed to prevent me from going into the other lane.
-From where the bike was parked I had to make a very hard effort not to cross the doubled line and risk falling with 200kg bike.
-I didn’t wan’t to brake the law.
-Turns out in this specific case I can and should… but just think about it.
-The examiner instructed the previous guy to leave the motorcycle to it’s current position right where I started from.
+The right thing was to follow the green arrow and cross the double line on the left that’s typically supposed to prevent me from going into the other lane.
+From where the bike was parked I had to make an arduous effort not to cross the doubled line and risk falling with a 200kg bike.
+I didn’t want to break the law.
+It turns out in this specific case I can and should… but think about it.
+The examiner instructed the previous guy to leave the motorcycle to its current position, right where I started.
 I’ll leave the judgment to you.

-After paying for 4 more training hours (from which I rode approximately 40 minutes.
-The rest of the time I was watching the others from the backseat of the car) and paying for another exam I finally took it successfully.
+After paying for four more training hours (from which I rode approximately 40 minutes.
+The rest of the time, I was watching the others from the backseat of the car) and paying for another exam, I finally took it successfully.

 Can’t wait to get a motorbike?

-Yeah, I am tempted to buy a second hand motorbike and practice my skills now.
-I feel like going out of the city for a long ride once or twice a week would be a very enjoyable experience I can’t wait for.
+Yeah, I am tempted to buy a second-hand motorbike and practice my skills now.
+I feel like going out of the city for a long ride once or twice a week would be a delightful experience I can’t wait for.

 So what kind of motorbike do I prefer?

-I am not that much into track races but I’d love to move at a satisfactory speed which is ~160km/h .
+I am not that much into track races, but I’d love to move at a satisfactory speed of ~160km/h.
 That’ll do for me.
-I like travelling and contemplation of fabulous places, so touring motorbike would be my choice.
-The bike I’m about to get for a first motorbike is Honda Hornet 600.
-I’d like to show you how it performs in real life scenario.
-Here’s a video I came across of a youtuber having his joyride.
+I like travelling and contemplation of fabulous places, so touring a motorbike would be my choice.
+The bike I’m about to get for my first motorbike is Honda Hornet 600.
+I’d like to show you how it performs in real-life scenarios.
+Here’s a video I came across of a YouTuber having his joyride.